yoavniran/mocha-stirrer/readme.md

             });

             cup.pour("should be able to test with my faked module", function(){
-            	var fakeFoo = cup.required["./testObjects/foo"]; //the module is now available using the required property of the cup
+            	var fakeFoo = cup.required["./testObjects/foo"]; //the module is now available using the cup's required property });
-			});

 ```